ncareau/nmc-bio/content/en/jobs/gearbox-it.md

 * Support a game studio with all IT related tasks
 * Develop, build and manage tools and servers for day to day uses
 * Build and maintain Continuous integration systems
-* Worked on games like Borderlands 3
+* Games worked on include Borderlands 3, Tiny Tina's Wonderland, etc.